-Enterprises have been slow to react to the monitoring opportunities in the past due to cost and complexity of agents and taps, packet brokers, application and packet analysis, and other very highly technical solutions.
+Enterprises have been slow to react to the monitoring opportunities in the past due to the cost and complexity of agents and taps, network packet brokers, application and packet analysis, and other very highly technical solutions.
 And when they did consider monitoring, the complexity of using these solutions was overwhelming.
-But that was OK in the past, before these new applications demanded it.
+But that was OK in the past before these new applications demanded it.
 Today is different.

 Modern business requires modern network monitoring.
 Contact Us Today to Learn More.

-Read about Pluribus Telemetry in our Netvisor Fabric Visibility Solution Brief.
+Read about Pluribus Network Telemetry in our Netvisor Fabric Visibility Solution Brief.